Syrian refugees strain Jordan's dusty desert camp

 Jordan has already declared the influx, which the U.N. refugee agency says has doubled in the last week, is beyond what it can deal with and appealed for international help.

-The United Nations has registered more than 214,000 Syrian refugees in four neighboring countries, with more than 70,000 of those in Jordan, a country of 6.5 million.
+The United Nations has registered more than 214,000 Syrian refugees in four neighbouring countries, with more than 70,000 of those in Jordan, a country of 6.5 million.

 Conditions for those who have fled their homes in northern Syria are equally difficult.
 Refugees there say Turkey has closed its borders to Syrians without passports because its refugee camps, home now to more than 80,000, are full.